 That means you have to prove it in your resume summary You should give some pieces of evidence from your career history such as top achievements, proven skills, or educational or training qualifications.

-Furthermore, you can use the relevant keywords and action verbs purposefully to stand out your content.
+Furthermore, you can use the relevant keywords and action verbs purposefully to stand out your content in waiter resume description.
 Also, try to quantify your results as possible by using years, amounts, and percentages.

 Example from an Expert

 Expert waitress with more than 10 years of restaurant experience who cares about the customer in an enthusiastic and friendly manner to ensure their satisfaction.
 Awarded as the best employee of the year in 2016 for the best performance and skills in POS and table setting.

 What to include in the work experience section of a waiter?

 The above image shows you what is the most important information in the work experience section.
 Check whether you have compressed all information that the above image represented in your work experience section